auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 But there are a couple of gotchas that I will deal with:

 1. My ArgoCD instance is not exposed to the public internet
-2. Changing the git commit argument ArgoCD is usually looking for, which starts a sync automatically
+2. Changing the pinned git commit may start the ArgoCD sync automatically.

 ### Step by Step

-First, the ArgoCD cli should be installed in the setup phase of the workflow (before running actual operations).
+First, the ArgoCD CLI should be installed in the setup phase of the workflow (before running actual operations).
 This is the step I use in GitHub actions:

 ```bash